Beverley Grammar School: Academic performance

+As of November 2023, Beverley Grammar School was rated as "average" for academic performance against other schools in England, with a Process 8 score of 0.14.
+A pupil is considered to have entered for the English Baccalaureate (EBacc) if they entered for qualifications in English, Maths, Sciences, a language related subject, and either history or geography.
+For Beverley Grammar School, 21% of boys entered the EBacc, below the local authority average of 36% and the England average of 39%.

+The percentage of boys who, upon leaving the school, stayed in education or entered employment stood at 98%, above the local authority average of 95% and the England average of 94%.
+The school performed well in regards to the number of boys who achieved a Grade 5 or above in English & Maths in GCSE examinations, with 61% of boys at the school achieving Grade 5 or above.
+This is above both the local authority and England average of 43% and 45% respectively.
+The schools Attainment 8 and EBacc average point score were above both the local authority and England average in 2023.

+Overview

 School site

-The school premises are located between Queensgate and Sloe Lane in Beverley.

-The expressive arts block was completed in October 1999 and includes five English classrooms, music practice rooms, music teaching rooms and a drama studio.
+The school premises are located at the junction of Queensgate and Sloe Lane in Beverley.
+The expressive arts block was completed in October 1999, and includes five English classrooms, music practice rooms, music teaching rooms and a drama studio.
 This was named after the former head of the school and the Chairman of Governors – Richard Michael Scrowston.
 The sixth form block incorporating a sixth form common room, teaching rooms, an ICT room, a private study room and offices for staff was opened in 2004.
 However, since this time, this block has been turned into a Maths block, with the old Maths rooms being used for a larger office space, English and Business Studies teaching and a careers library.

 The school is based in Beverley, England and the Beverley Westwood can be seen from its rear classrooms and Science Department.

 The school's main building and reception are situated at the top of its drive with two main entrances at the front of the school site through its main gate and far path.
 The building consists of two main structures and a cluster of subject specific buildings surrounding it.
 The staff room, the main hall, Business Studies, the psychology classrooms and the Careers Room are situated in the main building.
 The Geography Department, Languages Section and a history room are in the smaller section of the main building.
 The Science Department are situated in both sections.
 Surrounding subjects are the Technology Department, the Maths Block, Sports Hall, Expressive Arts Department and the 6th form block.

-Curriculum

-In the school's Joint Sixth form 98% achieved a pass with 52% achieving A*/A/B grades in A levels in 2013.

-A quarter of all results were A or A*.
-The average point score per pupil is 812 points in 2013.